Annapolis Student Services

 - Ask family members and friends for recommendations for providers near you.

 If you are in need of emergency services, you should call 911 or go to your nearest emergency room.
 If you are on-campus, you may also contact SJC Public Safety at 443-336-2348 or ext.
 2000.

 We know this is a difficult and stressful time.
 Creating a new routine and staying (virtually) connected with others will be important.
 You can set up group video study sessions, Facetime friends, and play online video games together.
 Do not isolate.

-Here are a few more suggestions and resources from the Centers of Disease Control (CDC), Mental Health America (MHA), and Substance Abuse and Mental Health Services Administration (SAMHSA):
+Here are a few more suggestions and resources from the Centers of Disease Control (CDC), Mental Health America (MHA), Substance Abuse and Mental Health Services Administration (SAMHSA), and Wellness Society: